stashed/stash/docs/guides/platforms/aks.md

 NAME                    BACKUPCOUNT   LASTSUCCESSFULBACKUP   AGE deployment.stash-demo   8             13s                    8m
 ```

+Here, `BACKUPCOUNT` field indicates number of backup snapshot has taken in this repository.

 `Restic` will take backup of the volume periodically with a 1-minute interval.
 You can verify that backup snapshots are created successfully by,